Frequently asked questions

 1. Who can apply?

 PhD students and Post-docs (provided no more than three years passed since completion of the PhD) are welcome to apply.
-For now, we are aiming to have a mix of speakers from around the UK and Europe.
+For now, we are aiming to have a mix of speakers from around the UK, Europe, and Brazil.

 2. How quickly will I know if I am selected to speak?